• Skip to primary navigation

 Grapes have also been really good too, I am currently eating them constantly.
 I used a combo of both red grapes and green grapes.
 Each has unique flavors and I wanted both.

-Apples are another favorite right now, so are a kiwi.
+Apples are another favorite right now, and so is a kiwi.
 You can use citrus fruits if they are in season in your area.
 Mandarin oranges are sometimes in season early.

 Lastly, pomegranates are just coming into season and add such a beautiful hue and flavor to the salad.